cypress-io/cypress/CONTRIBUTING.md

 #### Docker for built binary

 You can also use Docker to simulate and debug the built binary.
-In a `temp` folder (for example from the folder `/tmp/test-folder/`) start a Docker image:
+In a temporary folder (for example from the folder `/tmp/test-folder/`) start a Docker image:

 ```shell
 $ docker run -it -w /app -v $PWD:/app cypress/base:8 /bin/bash